playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 play.http.flash.sameSite = "strict" // strict same-site for flash
 ```

-*Note that this feature is currently not supported by many browsers, so you shouldn't rely on it.
-Chrome and Opera are the only major browsers to support SameSite right now.*
+> **Note**: this feature is currently [not supported by many browsers](http://caniuse.com/#feat=same-site-cookie-attribute), so you should not rely on it.
+Chrome and Opera are the only major browsers to support SameSite right now.

 ### __Host and __Secure prefixes